alhutchinson/osticket-prereqs/README.md

 </p>
 <p>
-Snapshot of me installing ISS on windows machine.
+IIS is a flexible, secure web server software developed by Microsoft.
+It is primarily used for hosting websites and web applications on Windows servers.
+IIS monitors server performance, application pools and trouble shoot server issues.
+This is a Snapshot of me installing ISS on a windows machine.
 </p>
 <br />